ChilliConnect/Samples/readme.md

 A XCode project that shows how to integrate the Player Messaging feature with Facebook to enable players to send currency to their friends.
 This code accompanies the [Player Message Tutorial](https://docs.chilliconnect.com/tutorial-messaging.md).

+## Unreal

+The `UnrealSamples`directory contains separate Unreal Engine projects for each sample.

+### ChilliConnectExample

+ChilliConnectExample is a standalone project that shows how the built in Http and Json libraries provided by Unreal can be used to invoke the ChilliConnect API directly.

 ## C++

 The `CppSamples` directory contains a Visual Studio 2015 project showing a basic integration with ChilliConnect using WinHTTP and JsonCpp. <strong>Note that the example Http class is for an example only, uses a blocking API and is not intended for production usage.</strong>